ethereum/ethereum-org-website/public/content/smart-contracts/index.md

 ---
 title: Smart contracts
-metaTitle: Smart contracts: What are they and benefits
+metaTitle: "Smart contracts: What are they and benefits"
 description: A non-technical introduction to smart contracts
 lang: en
 ---